build-on-aws/content/posts/build-an-affirmation-app/index.md

 You'll see that an error appears in your local server, as the file called AffirmationsComponent.jsx is missing.
 Let's fix that.

 > What's going on with the above code?
-Astro offers an interesting syntax where it can combine front matter with style, script, and layout tags.
+Astro offers an interesting syntax allowing you to combine front matter with style, script, and layout tags.
 You can progressively enhance your app to include more and more functionality by building up your components' capabilities.

 ## Embrace the Unknown

-Astro is great for generating static web pages such as blogs, but we need it to do a little bit more and have the ability to pull data from an endpoint and refresh an element of the page.
+Astro is great for generating static web pages such as blogs, but for this app we need it to do a little bit more.
+It needs to have the ability to pull data from an endpoint and refresh an element of the page.
 So we need to add a framework.
 Let's use one of the most popular JavaScript frameworks, Preact, to allow this site to become dynamic in production.

 > [Preact](https://preactjs.com/) is a lightweight version of React, "a fast 3kB alternative to React with the same modern API"